Understanding MCA & DOLS in Mental Health Care

 – Identify potential DoLS situations and request authorisations

-– Liaise with assessors during DoLS process
+– Liaise with assessors during the DoLS process

 – Maintain records of authorisations and reviews